Zitronen25U/reading-notes/class2notes.md

 # THIS WILL NOT UPDATE ONLINE VERSION

-- "git push" will push from local to github
+- "git push" will push from local to github (It asked me to login, and the push origin master command didnt work.
+Just git push)